gzuidhof/coi-serviceworker/README.md

 window.coi = {
     // A function that is run to decide whether to register the SW or not.
     // You could for instance make this return a value based on whether you actually need to be cross origin isolated or not.
-    // The variable "firstTime" is false only if it has been reloaded by itself.
+    // Using "!reloadedBySelf" you can avoid infinite loops of reloading.
-    shouldRegister: () => firstTime,
+    shouldRegister: () => !reloadedBySelf,
     // If this function returns true, any existing service worker will be deregistered (and nothing else will happen).
     shouldDeregister: () => false,
     // A function that is run to decide whether to use "Cross-Origin-Embedder-Policy: credentialless" or not.